ui/stamps-api-docs/source/user_api.rst

         Allow: POST, OPTIONS
          [Redacted Header]

-        {“detail”: “Please use https instead of http”}
+        {"detail": "Please use https instead of http"}

     **If missing or wrong authentication token:** ::